AIFahim/Camera_Beautify_AI_Face_Recognized_APP/README.md

 <hr>

-### This is the bangladeshi traditional AI Camera Stickers and Face Beautify Application.
+### This is the bangladeshi traditional AI based Camera Stickers and Face Beautify Application.
 <hr>

  Architecture Pattern Used             |   Language Used   |   Technologies used